mozman/ezdxf/docs/source/concepts/ocs.rst

 - The orientation of the x- and y-axis within the xy-plane are calculated in an arbitrary but consistent manner.
 AutoCAD performs this calculation using the arbitrary axis algorithm (see below).
-- Because of `Arbitrary Axis Algorithm`_ the OCS can only represent a **right-handed** coordinate system!
+- Because of the `Arbitrary Axis Algorithm`_ the OCS can only represent a **right-handed** coordinate system!

 The following entities do not lie in a particular plane.
 All points are